 For Maps of the Cornfield Area, visit WCVI's Community Development Section

-LOS ANGELES, CA – Following months of behind the scenes negotiations with California State Parks officials and others over the future of Los Angeles’ historic Cornfield State Park site, a diverse alliance including the Anahuak Youth Soccer Association, the Center for Law in the Public Interest, Madres de la Tierra, Remapping-L.A., and the William C. Velasquez Institute announced today they raised $1,000,000 to enhance development of the historic ‘Cornfield’ site.
+A diverse alliance including the Anahuak Youth Soccer Association, the Center for Law in the Public Interest, Madres de la Tierra, Remapping-LA and the William C. Velasquez Institute, are proud to announce that they have raised $1,000,000 to enhance development, understanding, and enjoyment of the Los Angeles State Historic Park and surrounding historical, cultural, recreational, and environmental assets.
 The funds will be used to promote community participation in the planning process of the park, underwrite additional park development, and create interpretive elements at the Park and surrounding sites.

-In addition to securing the funds, the alliance has also secured access to a historic warehouse building across the street from the Park to be used for programs, exhibitions, and events.
-These activities will help provide a comprehensive understanding of the rich history of the people and place around the Park, and stimulate dialogue about the future of the communities along the Los Angeles River.
+The alliance has also secured access to a historic warehouse building across the street from the Park to be used for programs, exhibitions, and events.
+These activities will help provide a comprehensive understanding of the rich history of the people and place around the Park, and stimulating dialogue about the future of the communities along the Los Angeles River .

 As the result of years of community activism, the State of California purchased the 32 acre parcel known as the “Cornfield” rail yards in north-downtown Los Angeles to create an urban state park.
 The Legislature also established the Cornfield State Park Advisory Committee to assist State Parks to plan for interim and permanent land uses and facilities for the Park site.
 Concerns of the public arose when State Parks issued a permit in April 2005 to Ms. Bon and the Annenberg Foundation to allow the use of the Park site for the Not a Cornfield project without adequate community participation.